AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 }
 ```

-Once a lower bound is added and the package is recompiled, the user can choose to use it by setting the -l option when running the package.
-For example, both of the following commands use SimpleRockSampleEastPolicy for a task package named simple_rs.
+Once a lower bound is added and the package is recompiled, the user can choose to use it by setting the `-l` option when running the package.
+For example, both of the following commands use `SimpleRockSampleEastPolicy` for a task package named `simple_rs`.
 ```
 ./simple_rs --runs 100
 ./simple_rs --runs 100 -l EAST
 ```
 We refer to [/doc/Usage.txt](/doc/Usage.txt) file for the usage of command line options.

+## 3. Other Examples

+See examples/cpp_models for more model examples.
+We implemented the cpp models for Tiger [3], Rock Sample [2], Pocman [4], Tag [5], and many other tasks.
+It is highly recommended to check these examples to gain a better understanding on the possible implementations of specific model components.

+## 4. References

+[1] A. Somani and N. Ye and D. Hsu and W.S.
+Lee.
+DESPOT: Online POMDP Planning with Regularization.
+In Advances In Neural Information Processing Systems, 2013.

+[2] T. Smith and R. Simmons.
+Heuristic Search Value Iteration for POMDPs.
+In Proc.
+Uncertainty in Artificial Intelligence, 2004.

+[3] Kaelbling, L.P., Littman, M.L., Cassandra, A.R.: Planning and acting in partially observable stochastic domains.
+Artificial Intelligence 101(1) (1998).

+[4] Silver, D., Veness, J.: Monte-Carlo planning in large POMDPs.
+In: Advances in Neural Information Processing Systems (NIPS) (2010).

+[5] J. Pineau, G. Gordon, and S. Thrun.
+Point-based value iteration: An anytime algorithm for POMDPs.
+In Proc.
+Int.
+Jnt.
+Conf. on Artificial Intelligence, pages 477-484, 2003.

 ## Package Contents